 - In-person classes are provided in a convenient weekend format (two consecutive weekends) or by contract with entities that want to train 10 people or more.

 - The ALF Online Core training is offered in partnership with Florida Senior Living Association and is taught by Monica Wilson.
 The ALF Online Core training allows trainees to complete the core training education at their convenience.

 What is your pass rate for the competency exam?

 Monica Wilson consistently has one of the highest pass rates in the state year after year.
-According to the testing entity, for active trainers with a test sample size of at least ten persons (the minimum number the testing entity deems to be a valid sample size) Monica had the highest pass rates for 2019 and 2018 and the second highest pass rates in 2017.
+According to the testing entity, for active trainers with a test sample size of at least ten persons (the minimum number the testing entity deems to be a valid sample size) Monica had the highest pass rates for 2020, 2019, 2018 and 2017.

 How do I register for the ALF administrator state competency exam?

 The MacDonald Research Institute administers the state competency exam.
 Visit their website for the test schedule as well as the policies for registering and taking the exam.

 Does the assisted living core training provide step by step instructions on how to open and operate an assisted living facility?